Freelancer vs Agency vs In-house

 Pros of using an agency

 • Whereas with a freelancer, you hire a digital marketing allrounder, or an expert in one particular area (Eg. landing page design, paid ads), with an agency, they will often have a whole team on your account.
-Eg. a graphic designer, a copywriter, a Facebook ads expert, a Google ads expert, an SEO expert ect
+Eg. a graphic designer, a copywriter, a Facebook ads expert, a Google ads expert, an SEO expert ect.

-• An agency can often help you think ‘outside the box’ and bring in fresh ideas.
+• Fresh blood: An agency can often help you think ‘outside the box’ and bring in fresh ideas.
 They may have training in things like innovation and creativity.
 There are processes and methods around these!

 Cons of using an agency

-• Agencies are often the priciest option.
+• Moolah: Agencies are often the priciest option.
 That is because they have the overhead of hiring all these experts and usually have the costing of the office space to keep them.

-• Not all agencies - but some agencies work on the model of charging out as much cheap junior hours as possible.
+• Value-for-money: Not all agencies - but some agencies work on the model of charging out as much cheap junior hours as possible.

 Reasons to hire in-house